September 28, 2021

 Due to their metallic colors, these crowns are a good choice for out-of-sight molars.

-Porcelain-fused-to-metal: Having a more natural color, this type of dental crown can be matched to the color of the teeth that’s next to the crown.
+Porcelain-fused-to-metal: Having a more natural color, this type of dental crown can be matched to the color of the teeth that are next to the crown.

 But sometimes the metal under the crown’s porcelain cap is visible as a dark line.
 Another drawback is the possibility of the crown’s porcelain portion chipping off.